bruno-camara/analyse_fichier_log_shell/README.md

 - **user:** nom d’utilisateur donné lors de la tentative de connexion

 -C: idem que -c mais pour les tentatives de connexion infructueuses

+## OBS: Utiliser getopts pour get the options from the script

 ## Other stuff
 Get a list of user that appear in the logs